-In light of these challenges, supporting the aquatic industry and its workforce remains a key strategic priority for Royal Life Saying.
-D2 We operate and maintain assets that provide communities with genuine access to programs and services.
+In light of these challenges, supporting the aquatic industry and D2 We operate and maintain assets that provide communities with genuine access to programs and services.

 ESTABLISHING STANDARDS

 We exist in an environment influenced by legislative and compliance requirements.
 We monitor and operate in accordance with standards and best practice that ensures operational integrity and respect.